Skip to main content

 // network conditions — use direct mode if you don't need a VPN

-const routeCleanup = await ios.routeTraffic({
+const routeCleanup = await device.routeTraffic({

 apps: ["com.example.app"],